 Our accessibility plan is available here.
 We actively strive to remove any barriers to learning by providing the relevant resources and support to enable all pupils to learn.
 The site is regularly audited in terms of accessibility and through consultation with staff during termly pupil progress meetings, resources or learning aids which would support specific pupils are identified.
-This involves not only access to the physical environment of school, but the delivery of written information to pupils with a disability.
+This involves not only access to the physical environment of school, but the delivery of written information to disabled pupils.